Dasharo/open-source-firmware-validation/README.md

 **!!!
 WARNING !!!**
 This repository is in the process of migration and multiple major reworks.
-If you do not know what you are doing, consider not using it until at least `v0.5.0` is relased.
-When this is scheduled, link to such a milestone will apear here.
+If you do not know what you are doing, consider not using it until at least `v0.5.0` is released.
+When this is scheduled, link to such a milestone will appear here.
 **!!!
 WARNING !!!**

 ![regression-architecture](https://cloud.3mdeb.com/index.php/s/KkERgGoniBtjfC4/preview)